BuonHobo/tesi-triennale/Content/The experiment.md

 As we said earlier, a higher shared amount means that PLATINUm has to work with a much higher branching factor, thus taking more time to find a solution.

 ![[Resources/graphs/all_data5.csv/risk_makespan_shared.png]]
 This scatter plot shows how each strategy finds its balance between risk and efficiency.
 The data points are grouped by expertise and shared values.
-The most relevant part of the graph is on the right and it shows how RIskAssessmentPlanner is consistently safer than MakespanPlanner, and also faster than both Planner and RiskPlanner.
+The most relevant part of the graph is on the right, and it shows how RIskAssessmentPlanner is consistently safer than MakespanPlanner, and also faster than both Planner and RiskPlanner.
-We can see that when the human is less experienced the RiskAssessmentPlanner is aware of the increased risk and tries to make safer plans that take longer to execute as a response.
+We can see that when the human is less experienced, the RiskAssessmentPlanner is aware of the increased risk and tries to make safer plans that take longer to execute as a response.
-Some data points appear to be missing from the groups with fewer shared cubes, this is due to their risk value being too low to be represented in this logarithmic scale in a satisfying way.
+Some data points appear to be missing from the groups with fewer shared cubes, this is due to their risk value being too low to be represented in this logarithmic scale satisfyingly.
 To make them visible, we also included a linearly scaled version of this graph.

 ![[Resources/graphs/all_data5.csv/risk_makespan_shared_linear.png]]